CTXz/stm32f1-picopwner/README.md

 4. From this point on, simply follow the instructions printed by the script.

+If the dump script worked, you should now have a complete dump of the target board's flash memory in the `dump.bin` file (or whatever you named it).
+Please note that it is normal for the dump to contain a lot of `0xFF` bytes at the end due to unused flash typically being erased to `0xFF`.

 ## Troubleshooting

 Should the dump script time out and fail, it could be the result of one of the following issues: